rian39/notes/simondon_mode_tech_1989.md

 capital and labour are both incomplete modes of being in relation to the  technicity of the technical object.

-for both, the finality counts more than the scheme of action 119 by contrast, in the technical individual, the externality of finality disappears in the face of growing internal coherence 119 the auto-regulation takes over the auto-regulation takes over
+for both, the finality counts more than the scheme of action 119 by contrast, in the technical individual, the externality of finality disappears in the face of growing internal coherence 119 the auto-regulation takes over

 Intuition of schemes of functioning supports a relation to technical being for human 119